Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Preliminaries and Fundamental Tools

 \subsection{Sparse Covering Property and Substitute for the Linearity of Integrals}

-Inspired by the wonderful idea from Calder\'on-Zygmund decomposition technique, in this subsection, we formulate and prove a ``sparse covering lemma" in the context of Hausdorff contents as follows, which is of central importance to this paper, and has its own independent significance and potential applicability to other problems.
-Using the sparse covering lemma, with a weighted packing condition, we build up Proposition \ref{lm-1101-9}.
-It serves as a partial substitute for the linearity property, which generally fails to hold for Choquet integrals.
+Inspired by the idea from Calder\'on-Zygmund decomposition techniques and stopping time arguments, in this subsection, we formulate and prove a ``sparse covering property" in the context of Hausdorff contents in Proposition \ref{lem-1101-1}, which is of central importance to this paper, and may have its own independent significance and potential applicability to other problems.

+Using the sparse covering property, with a weighted packing condition, we build up Proposition \ref{lm-1101-9}.
+It serves as a partial substitute for the linearity property, which generally fails to hold for weighted Choquet integrals.